MatveevDmtr/Hash-Table/README.md

 #### Implemented features

 Let's collect some statistics.
-It's advisable to create a function for saving all list sizes to file "table_stats.csv".
+It's advisable to create a function for saving all list sizes to csv files with appropriate names.
 Then, using LibreOffice or MS Excel, we should create diagrams with info from this file.

+Some words about size of the hash table.
+In real conditions hash tables have 1-2 elements in each list to get a better performance.
+These conditions cause a huge size of the hash table.
+But in case of testing hash functions 1-2 elements in each list will spoil our diagrams and make them uninformative.
+That's why we should intensionally decrease hash table's size to make diagrams better.

+Also, theory of hashing says, that size of a hash table should be a prime number to get a better distribution.
+It's obvious that this size depends on amount of words in the text.
+Let's choose a divisor for number of words in the text:
+$$hashtable_size = \frac{num_words_in_text}{divisor}$$
+These consitions should be satisfied:
+1. Size of the hash table should be a prime number
+2. For a rather good hash function there should be 10-20 words in each list

+I experimentally obtained, that this divisor should have a value _99_.

-So, let's describe and analyze each function.
+So, let's start describing and analyzing each hash function.

 #### Hash function #1.
 "Always 1" [Always the first]
 It's a basic hash function that always returns _1_ regardless of the word.
 Here is its implementation: